bookofproofs/bookofproofs.github.io/_sources/history/17th-century/cocker.md

 title: Cocker, Edward
 born: 1631
 died: 1676
-keywords: Edward Cocker, arithmetic, trigonometry, Cocker Rule, odd/even, square roots, logarithms, False Position
+keywords: edward cocker,cocker
-description: Edward Cocker developed revolutionary arithmetic and trigonometry books, proved odd/even rules, established a way to calculate square roots, devised logarithms, and proposed the "Rule of False Position" for algebra.
+description: Edward Cocker was an English scholar who was the author of an influential arithmetic text which ran to more than 100 editions.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---